aemichael/cse230-scrabble/README.md

 ## Updates 11/29/2021

-The architecture of our application looks similar to that for the `brick-tac-toe` starter game, with `Board`, `Player`, and `Score` components.
+The architecture of our application looks similar to that for the `scrabble` starter game, with `Board`, `Player`, and `Score` components.
 To model the particulars of Scrabble, we add `TileLetter`, which represents a single letter tile in the game; and `Bag`, which models the bag from which tiles are drawn.
 We also modify the `Player` component to include a seven-tile